Tony DiCicco

 Anthony D. DiCicco Jr. (August 5, 1948 – June 19, 2017) was an American soccer player, coach, administrator, and TV commentator.
 He is best known as the coach of the United States women's national soccer team from 1994 to 1999, during which time the team won an Olympic gold medal in 1996 and the 1999 FIFA Women's World Cup.
 He was also the coach of the U.S. team that won the 2008 FIFA U-20 Women's World Cup.

 Early life

 Born in Hartford, Connecticut, DiCicco was 1966 graduate of Wethersfield High School in Wethersfield, Connecticut, where he lettered in soccer, baseball and basketball.

 In 1970, DiCicco graduated from Springfield College in Massachusetts, where he was an All-American goalkeeper his senior year.
 He played with the Connecticut Wildcats and Rhode Island Oceaneers of the American Soccer League for five years, and made a single appearance for the United States men's national soccer team in 1973.
 During this time, he also taught Physical Education at Bellows Falls Middle School in Bellows Falls, Vt. for at least the 1972–1976 school years.
 He also coached the boys 7/8 grade soccer team.

+DiCicco was partners with goalkeeper coach Dan Gaspar in the Soccer Plus retail store in the early 1980s.